afcarl/6.857-lecture-notes/l07-bitcoin.md

 Transaction details:

  - Bitcoin transactions allow multiple input accounts (payers) and multiple output accounts (payees)
-   - this is sometimes used to give change to yourself by setting one of the output accounts as your account
+   - This is sometimes used to give change to yourself by setting one of the output accounts as your account
      + in practice people create new accounts and put their change in it, to preserve their anonymity
  - you don't wanna make it to easy adding to the ledger, otherwise people add too much junk
    + HashCash scheme solves this

 Diagram:

-TODO: reorder these

     head node (just added)

              |---------------------|               |------------------------|